healthy foods

 Fun in the Sun, Fish, and Fortified Foods

 While it’s certainly very important to use sunscreen to protect your skin from the sun’s harmful rays, some people may not be getting enough time in the sun without sunscreen.
-Not eating enough vitamin D-rich foods like fatty fish can also make it difficult for your body to get the nutrition it needs.
+Not eating enough vitamin D-rich foods, such as fatty fish, can also make it difficult for your body to obtain the necessary nutrition.

 Other Vitamin D Sources: